USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 ## Background

 The internally transcribed spacer (ITS) region a widely used phylogenetic marker for fungi and other taxa.
 Previous work by [Nilsson et al. (2009)](https://doi.org/10.1111/j.1574-6968.2009.01618.x) showed that removing the conserved regions around the ITS results in more accurate taxonomic classification.
 An existing program, [ITSx](https://doi.org/10.1111/2041-210X.12073), can trim FASTA sequences by matching HMM profiles to the ends of the flanking conserved genes.
 ITSxpress is designed to extend this technique to trim the FASTQ files needed for the newer exact sequence variant methods used by in [QIIME 2](https://qiime2.org/): [Dada2](https://doi.org/10.1038/nmeth.3869) and [Deblur](10.1128/mSystems.00191-16).
-ITSxpress processes QIIME artifacts of the type "paired-end sequences with quality" or "sequences with quality".
+ITSxpress processes QIIME artifacts of the type `SampleData[PairedEndSequencesWithQuality]` or ` SampleData[SequencesWithQuality]`.

 The plugin:
 1. Merges reads (if paired-end) using [BBMerge](https://doi.org/10.1371/journal.pone.0185056)